Nikhildotasara/CareLink/README.md

 Hospital Integration: Hospitals can register, manage patient records, and interact with government schemes.
 Government Schemes: Government entities can manage schemes, verify patients, and ensure transparency in benefit distribution.
 Transparency: The application aims to provide transparency in healthcare services, ensuring that benefits reach those in need.
-Technologies Used
-React Native: Frontend framework for building mobile applications.
-Node.js: Backend environment for server-side logic.
-Express.js: Web application framework for Node.js.
-MongoDB: Database system used for storing application data.
-Firebase Authentication: For secure user authentication.
-Redux: State management library for React applications.
-Setup Instructions
-To run this application locally, follow these steps:

-Clone the repository: git clone <repository_url>
-Navigate to the project directory: cd health-ecosystem-app Install dependencies for frontend and backend:
-Frontend: cd frontend && npm install
-Backend: cd backend && npm install
-Configure backend environment variables:
-Create a .env file in the backend directory.
-Define environment variables like DB_URI, PORT, etc. Refer to .env.example for guidance.
-Start the backend server: npm start inside the backend directory.
-Start the frontend development server: npm start inside the frontend directory.
-Access the application in your browser or mobile device using the provided URLs.